blackboxnlp/2019/index.md

 - ~~June 3~~.
 Camera ready (11:59pm Pacific Daylight Savings Time, UTC-7h).
 - August 1.
 Workshop.

+## Proceedings
+The proceedings of the workshop can be found in the [ACL Anthology](https://www.aclweb.org/anthology/volumes/W19-48/).

 ## Workshop program

 A detailed version of the program is available [here](program.md).